kubemq-io/docs/docs/get_started/pubsub.md

 ::: warning PROXY
 If KubeMQ fails to load, probably there is a proxy server which prevents the validation of KubeMQ token.
-In order to fix this, you can add -e KUBEMQ_PROXY="your-proxy-url" as an environment variable.
+To fix this, you can add -e KUBEMQ_PROXY="your-proxy-URL" as an environment variable.
 :::

 ## Next Steps